• Facebook

 • Juice: Try using apple cider, cranberry juice, pomegranate juice or orange juice instead of pineapple juice.

 • Flavorings: Feel free to add other flavorings to your glaze.
-Add up to 2 tablespoons of mustard for a savory kick, or 2 minced canned chipotle peppers for some heat.
+Add up to 2 tablespoons of Dijon mustard for a savory kick, or 2 minced canned chipotle peppers for some heat.
 You can also add up to 1/2 cup of crushed pineapple to add texture to the glaze.
+Stir in a splash of apple cider vinegar for a sweet and sour option.

 I serve this recipe for every holiday and it always gets rave reviews!
-The pineapple and brown sugar pair beautifully with the flavor of the ham, and people always ask for seconds.
+The pineapple and brown sugar pair beautifully with the flavor of a baked ham, and people always ask for seconds.

 Ham Glaze Video